WalkerAndCoBrandsInc/jcs/README.md

 domestic or international orders.
 If you are using the international-enabled schema, you must set `international_schema` to `true` in your configuration (`config.international_schema = true`).
 If you pass nothing in or set it to `false`, the domestic-only schema will be used by default.
-Discuss with JCS to determine which schema you will use.
+Discuss with Jcs to determine which schema you will use.

 XML files are validated against the XSD schemas from the API docs and then sent